alexandreruoso/tinder-test/README.md

 - Fully Tested:
     - 100% Unit Test Coverage with Vitest & React Testing Library.
 - Component Library: All UI components are documented and viewable in Storybook.
-- Production Ready: Includes a Dockerfile for building a lightweight, production-ready
+- Production Ready: Includes a secure, multi-stage Dockerfile with a non-root user for building a lightweight Nginx container.
-- Nginx container.
+- Performance Optimized: Features code-splitting and responsive image optimization using `srcSet`.
 - View user profiles one by one.
 - "Like" or "Dislike" a profile.
 - Receive a "match" notification for mutual likes.